 - The second stage was the secrecy stage of crossing the line into an affair.
 “Affair fog” is strong now, with the release of dopamine that fuels the fire for the affair to continue.

 - Stage three is when the affair takes on the elements of an addiction and the affair is eventually discovered.

-- Stage four is when the affair is broken off and decisions are made regarding the future of the marriage.
+- Stage four comes once an affair is broken off and they assess the future of their marriage.

 Feel free to contact me and tell me where you see yourself today within these stages, or what steps you recognize need to be taken to heal after infidelity has hit your marriage.